Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 cp /workdir/data/prinseq-lite.pl /workdir/dankoc/
 ```

 Then, you can use the various prinseq-lite options to preform the demultiplexing, and trim off the first 6 bases from the read.

-Note that what follows is a complicated line.
+Note that what follows is a complicated set of instructions.
+This program is a bit archaic, so I'm not going to go into much detail explaining this line.
+If you don't understand this in detail, don't fret!
+There's better examples coming that you should be better equipped to understand in their entirety.

 ```
 cd /workdir/dankoc
 zcat /workdir/data/fastq/LZ_R4.fastq.gz | ./prinseq-lite.pl -derep 1 -fastq stdin -out_format 3 -out_good stdout -out_bad null 2> /workdir/dankoc/pcr_dups.txt | \
 	./prinseq-lite.pl -trim_left 6 -fastq stdin -out_format 3 -out_good stdout -out_bad null -min_len 15 | gzip > /workdir/dankoc/LZ_R4.no-PCR-dups.fastq.gz
+Input and filter stats:
+        Input sequences: 42,740,174
+        Input bases: 3,248,253,224
+        Input mean length: 76.00
+        Good sequences: 42,740,174 (100.00%)
+        Good bases: 2,991,812,180
+        Good mean length: 70.00
+        Bad sequences: 0 (0.00%)
+        Sequences filtered by specified parameters:
+        none
 ```

-That line should create a new .fastq.gz file in /workdir/dankoc/.
+That line should create a new .fastq.gz file in your working directory (mine is: /workdir/dankoc/).

 Trim adapters
 -------------

+Our next goal is to trim adapters, and leaving all non-adapter sequence untouched.
 We will trim adapters using the software program "cutadapt".

 To see how to use this program, call the program without any options:

 ```
 [dankoc@cbsumm22 data]$ cutadapt